 This product has multiple variants.
 The options may be chosen on the product page

 Suitable for Grade 9 or 10 Canadian geography in any province.
+Group this textbook with Rowan Atkinson’s Making Connections Companion Workbook for a full course.

 Geography is much more than a collection of facts about where things are located and why they are there.
 Most importantly, it is a subject that connects physical and social perspectives to the study of people, places and environments.
 Through the use of Making Connections: Canada’s Geography, you will have an opportunity to extend your ability to see Canada and the world as a geographer does.